 2. List of applied and mandatory ASTM and CPSC standards (e.g ASTM F963)

-3. Importer information (US company name, US address, e-mail, phone)
+3. Importer or domestic manufacturer information (US company name, US address, e-mail, phone)

 4. Contact information of the person with access to the test report (name, address, e-mail, phone)